 And some more good news Duvet Hog duvets don’t cost the earth!

 I know packaging isn’t everything, but I was impressed when I opened the box containing my new duvet.
 Inside a fresh white cotton bag emblazoned with the vibrant pink logo, I found my new bedding was embroidered all the way around the edge:

 I believe that when a company takes care with every aspect of their product, it shows an all-round professionalism.
 The duvet itself is doing a great job keeping me comfortable – despite being manufactured from recycled water bottles rather than natural feathers.
 Not only is Duvet Hog planet-friendly bedding, but it is machine washable at up to 60 degrees.
 So no more expensive dry cleaning bills for me.
 To sum up, this is one duvet that I will be happy to hog to myself!

 Did you know most duvets cannot be recycled and end up in landfill?
 DUVET HOG are on a mission to encourage people to give their duvets another chance with a quick wash and spin.

 So do your bit for Mother Earth in more ways than one.
 No need for a trip to the tip or a pop to the shop.
 Goodbye carbon footprint.
 Hello fresh-smelling, comfy duvet!

 For more info on the DUVET HOG click HERE to go to their website.
-There is a 30 day money back guarantee if you don’t like it though I doubt you will.
-There is a 20% discount code ‘STAYSAFE’ which can be used on the checkout page.
+There is a 30 day money back guarantee if you don’t like it, though I doubt you will.
+Annabel & Grace readers are entitled to 15% off – just quote AG2020 at checkout.